 When not in use, fold the rollator walker and store it in a safe place to prevent damage.
 By following these maintenance tips, your rollator walker will remain in good condition and provide you with a safe and reliable means of mobility.

-How Does A Rollator Walker Compare With Other Mobility Aids
+Rollator Walker Versus Other Walking Aids

 When it comes to choosing a mobility aid, there are several options available on the market, including traditional walkers, canes, and crutches.
 However, rollator walkers have some unique advantages over these other mobility aids.
 Here’s a brief comparison: